sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/tools/websites.md

 I like duckduck go way more from an accessibility standpoint.

 This is because duckduckgo most of the time only gives a list of links.
-It is easier to navigate that with a screenreader.
+It is easier to navigate that with a screen reader.
 The only thing that you have to do is next heading and previous heading to navigate through the list

 Google gives a fragment of a youtube video as its first result and advertisments that have nothing to do with your search.